 - They should have no slimy spots or wrinkles (that means they’re getting old).

 And it’s that simple.
 Pick them according to those rules, and they’ll be great!

-Dried shiitakes can be stored in a tightly sealed container and put into the refrigerator or freezer.
+Dried shiitakes can be stored in a tightly sealed freezer container and stored in the refrigerator or freezer.
 They will stay fresh for six months to a year.

 Put fresh ones in a loosely closed paper bag, and put the bag in the refrigerator.
 They will stay fresh for about a week.

 Mushrooms absorb water.
 This is fine if you’re cleaning dried shiitakes prior to soaking, but with fresh ones, too much water will make them soggy.
 Clean them by wiping them with a damp cloth or paper towel – this will get them clean with minimal water.